-The butterfly garden was originally established in 1998 by the Garden Guild of Winnetka and has been maintained by its members since.
+The butterfly garden was originally established in 1998 by the Garden Guild of Winnetka as a living gift to the community of Winnetka.
+Garden Guild members continue to regularly maintain the garden.
 In conjunction with the redevelopment of Dwyer Park in 2018, Garden Guild collaborated with the Winnetka Park District to redesign and refresh the garden.
 It is a beautiful landmark in our community and a crucial habitat for butterflies and bees.

 We encourage visitor to enjoy this garden gem throughout the seasons!
 Stop by to read a book, have a morning coffee, or to find ideas for your own pollinator garden at home.
 Check out photos of garden plants below and download a complete bloom guide.